gvwilson/thirdbit/src/fiction/cloudherd/index.md

 but it would probably upset his digestion, he would hunt in the forest after the storm was over.

-Conversation became more serious after the dishes were cleared.
+Conversation became more serious after they finished eating.
-The soldiers had been on the move almost constantly since they had taken Learned Shudarga's side.
+The soldiers had been on the move almost constantly since they had taken up Learned Shudarga's cause.
 "Getting to a fight,
 or getting away from one,
 or trying to get enough food in our bellies to keep us fighting—that's